ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 * Has the certificate expired already?
 * Was the certificate revoked?

-All of these are very obvious crucial checks to ensure authentiticy.
-To check a certificate's revokation status the browser will use the [Online Certificate Status Protocol (OCSP)](https://tools.ietf.org/html/rfc6960) which I will describe in more detail in a later section.
+All of these are very obvious crucial checks.
+To query a certificate's revokation status the browser will use the
+[Online Certificate Status Protocol (OCSP)](https://tools.ietf.org/html/rfc6960) which I will describe in more detail in a later section.